SIDS (Sudden Infant Death Syndrome)

 - Put your baby in his or her own bed.
 A crib or bassinet in your room, near your bed, is the safest place for your baby to sleep.
 Never let him or her sleep in bed with you.
 Experts recommend that you have your baby sleep in your room for his or her first 6 months of life.
 This will help decrease the risk of SIDS.
 It will also make it easier for you to feed and comfort your baby.

 - Do not leave soft objects or loose bedding in your baby's crib.
 His or her bed should contain only a firm mattress covered with a fitted bottom sheet.
 Use a sheet that is made for the mattress.
 Do not put pillows, bumpers, comforters, or stuffed animals in his or her bed.
 Dress your baby in a sleep sack or other sleep clothing before you put him or her down to sleep.
-Avoid loose blankets.
-If you must use a blanket, tuck it around the mattress.
+Avoid using blankets, quilts, and pillows.

 - Do not let your baby get too hot.
 Keep the room at a temperature that is comfortable for an adult.
 Never dress your baby in more than 1 layer more than you would wear.
 Do not cover his or her face or head while he sleeps.
 Your baby is too hot if he or she is sweating or his or her chest feels hot.

 - Do not raise the head of your baby's bed.
 Your baby could slide or roll into a position that makes it hard for him or her to breathe.

 What else can I do to decrease the risk for SIDS?

 - Breastfeed your baby.
 Experts recommend that you feed your baby only breast milk until he or she is 6 months old.
 Always put your baby back in his or her own bed after you breastfeed him or her at night.